nark/wired-wiki/wiki/translate.markdown

 Like every well-designed Cocoa applications, Wired software for Mac can be localized in multiple languages.
 Historically, Wired was distributed in english (main language), french, german, italian and japanese by Zanka Software.

 This document explains how to getting started with translation of Wired software.
-It takes Wired Client as a base example, however these instructions are also work with other Cocoa software of the suite like Wired Serve and Wire Bot.
+It takes Wired Client as a base example, however these instructions are also working with other Cocoa software of the suite like Wired Server and Wire Bot.

 ## Requirements